i-p-loginov/MICSECS-2018/call.md

 ---
 # Call For Papers

-The Majorov International Conference on Software Engineering and Computer Systems (**MISECS 2018**) is an international event dedicated to discussing research results and directions in the areas related to Software and Hardware Engeneering, Networks, Cyper-Physical Systems, Computer Security and Multimedia technologies.
+The Majorov International Conference on Software Engineering and Computer Systems (**MICSECS 2018**) is an international event dedicated to discussing research results and directions in the areas related to Software and Hardware Engeneering, Networks, Cyper-Physical Systems, Computer Security and Multimedia technologies.

 The conference is held for the 10th time and for the first time as an international one.